zahirmahammad/rotorSv1/readme.txt

-This is a CrazyS package integrated with F550 Drone
+This is a CrazyS package integrated with 6 additional drones